 My Experience With Fear & Failing

-Now I want to take backtrack and tell you about my journey with fear because a lot of you don’t know this – I’m a firm believer that instruction manuals should be written by people that had to learn how to use them and that is definitely me.
+Now I want to backtrack and tell you about my journey with fear because a lot of you don’t know this – I’m a firm believer that instruction manuals should be written by people that had to learn how to use them, and that is definitely me.

 I loved to perform—it’s what I thought my purpose on this earth was.
 I got into NYU’s acting school which is a very competitive acting school.
 They cut people every year.
 And the only people that succeed are people that are bold.

-Every time I got up to present or perform – (i) I would throw up backstage (ii) I wouldn’t sleep for nights before but I still pushed past this because I loved to perform so much.
-One day during a broadway play where I got the opportunity to understudy, I had that actor’s worst nightmare where – (iii) I just froze like no words coming out, deer in headlights, and I didn’t recover.
+Every time I got up to present or perform I would throw up backstage and I wouldn’t sleep for nights before.
+But I still pushed past this because I loved to perform so much.
+One day, during a broadway play where I got the opportunity to understudy, I had that actor’s worst nightmare where I just froze!
+Like no words coming out, deer in headlights, and I didn’t recover.
 In fact, the other actors had to improv some lines to help me off stage.